Autodesk-Forge/forge-api-java-client/README.md

 Follow this tutorial to see a step-by-step authentication guide, and examples of how to use the Forge APIs.

 ### Create an App
 Create an app on the Forge Developer portal.
-Note the client key and client secret.
+Note the client id and client secret.

 ### Authentication
 This SDK comes with an <a href="https://developer.autodesk.com/en/docs/oauth/v2/overview/" target="_blank">OAuth 2.0</a> client that allows you to retrieve 2-legged and 3-legged tokens.
 It also enables you to refresh 3-legged tokens.
 This tutorial uses both 2-legged and 3-legged tokens for calling different Data Management endpoints.